 7. What are probiotic bacteria?

-Probiotics are beneficial nontoxic live bacteria that are necessary for life and do not cause disease (non-pathogenic).
-The probiotic bacteria most commonly studied include members of the Lactobacillus and Bifidobacterium group.
+Probiotics are beneficial non-toxic live bacteria that are necessary for life and do not cause disease (non-pathogenic).
+The probiotic bacteria most commonly studied include members of the Lactobacillus and Bifidobacterium groups.
 Because of the Lactobacillus and Bifidobacterium’s ability to break down lactose, these probiotic bacteria are also known as lactic acid bacteria.
 Both of these probiotic bacteria are well-studied and are available in foods and dietary supplements.

 8. How do probiotic bacteria work?